Mohammed Shami: Bowling style

-According to ESPNcricinfo, the secret of Shami's success lies in his wrist with his run-up and action being quite smooth.
-Earlier he used to be accused of straying to leg once too often for searching wickets, but now he has shifted the line of attack to the left ever so slightly.
+According to Cricinfo, the secret of Shami's success lies in his wrist, with his run-up and action being quite smooth.
+Earlier he used to be accused of straying to leg once too often in search of wickets, but now he has shifted the line of attack to the left ever so slightly.
 As a result, when he bowls in the channel, he really does bowl in the channel.
-His wicket taking ability and bowling reverse swing make him one of the lethal bowlers of the world and which is why he has been described as 'unplayable' at times regardless of the formats.
-Recently, he became one of the fastest bowler of India to take 5 wickets in a match.
+His wicket-taking ability and bowling reverse swing make him one of the most lethal bowlers in the world and which is why he has been described as 'unplayable' at times regardless of the formats.
+Recently, he became one of the fastest Indian bowlers to take 5 wickets in a match.

 If you are constantly (bowling) in the right areas, attacking these batsmen, it creates more and more pressure, and they are more liable to make mistakes.
 So that is Shami’s real strength.